observablehq/plot/README.md

 ### Ordinal options

-If an ordinal scale’s domain is not set, it defaults to natural ascending order; to order the domain by associated values in another dimension, either compute the domain manually (say using [d3.groupSort](https://github.com/d3/d3-array/blob/main/README.md#groupSort)) or use the mark **sort** option.
+If an ordinal scale’s domain is not set, it defaults to natural ascending order; to order the domain by associated values in another dimension, either compute the domain manually (consider [d3.groupSort](https://github.com/d3/d3-array/blob/main/README.md#groupSort)) or use an associated mark’s **sort** option.
 For example, to sort bars by ascending frequency rather than alphabetically by letter:

 ```js
 Plot.barY(alphabet, {x: "letter", y: "frequency", sort: {x: "y"}})